cap-js/sdm/README.md

 ## Test-drive Hybrid

-For using SAP Document Management Integration Option as storage option, you must already have a SAP Document Management Integration Option instance and key which you can access.
-To connect it, follow this setup.
+For using SAP Document Management Service as storage option, use the instance and key values of SAP Document Management Service in the below setup.

 1. Log in to Cloud Foundry space: